-Nature of Activities - West Virginia Northern Community College Foundation, Inc. (the Foundation) is a nonprofit corporation organized under the laws of the State of West Virginia.
+Nature of Activities - West Virginia Northern Community College Foundation, Inc. (the "Foundation") is a nonprofit corporation organized under the laws of the State of West Virginia.
 The Foundation is classified as exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
 The Foundation was organized to support and assist in the development and growth of West Virginia Northern Community College ("the College") for all aspects of its programs and services.
-The Foundation's mission "seeks, receives and manages private funds to increase the College's capabilities in the areas of institutional development, professional development, capital facilities and equipment, and financial assistance to students."
+The Foundation's mission "...seeks, receives, and manages private funds to increase the College's capabilities in the areas of institutional development, professional development, capital facilities and equipment, and financial assistance to students."
 Oversight of the Foundation is the responsibility of a separate and independently elected Board of Trustees not otherwise affiliated with the College.
 The President of the College is a nonvoting member of the Board of Trustees.
-In carrying out its responsibilities, the Board of Trustees of the Foundation oversees management, forms policy, and maintains fiscal accountability over funds administered by the Foundation.
+In fulfilling its responsibilities, the Board of Trustees of the Foundation oversees management. forms policy, and maintains fiscal accountability over funds administered by the Foundation.
 Although West Virginia Northern Community College does not control the timing or amount of receipts from the Foundation, the majority of resources, or income thereon, which the Foundation holds and invests, is restricted to the activities of the College by the donors.
-During the years ended June 30, 2021 and 2020, the Foundation contributed \$102,654 and \$102,077, respectively, to the College for scholarships.
+During the years ended June 30, 2022 and 2021, the Foundation contributed \$104,393 and \$102,654, respectively, to the College for scholarships and student assistance.